 Explaining Dynasty Rookie Drafts and How They Work

 If you ask most dynasty fantasy football managers what their favorite time of the year is, rookie draft season is probably the answer.
-After free agency reshapes the landscape and incoming prospects hear their names called during the NFL Draft, dynasty leagues hold their rookie draft.
+Drafting the incoming prospects is one of the biggest appeals of dynasty leagues.

 What Dictates the Order of a Dynasty Rookie Draft?

 This can vary from league to league and will allow for some creativity with how leagues determine the draft order.
-For most leagues, establishing the order for a rookie draft is based on the previous year’s results.
+The most common determinant is the previous season’s results, with the order being the reverse of the standings.
 The manager who finished last goes first, and the champion will have the last pick.

-Knowing how to wheel and deal rookie draft picks and when to do it is everything.
+Knowing how to wheel and deal rookie draft picks — and more specifically when to do it — is everything.
 Much like stocks or commodities, timing is everything, and there is a calendar for the offseason.
 You need to know when to strike when the iron is hot and when to hold out.

-As an example, would you rather acquire the 2023 1.01 (Bijan Robinson) pick midseason or on the day of the rookie draft?
-Sure, it’ll end up the same, but the cost to get there is massively different once names are associated with draft slots.
+As an example, would you rather acquire the 2024 1.01 (possibly Marvin Harrison Jr.) pick midseason or on the day of the rookie draft?
+Sure, we likely know who the player is, but the cost to get there is massively different once names are associated with draft slots.

-Dynasty rookie draft picks are the lifeblood of a roster.
-It is how managers add both youth and upside, hoping to secure the next Justin Jefferson, a top-three pick in a startup that was going in the back end of the first round of rookie drafts two years ago.
-Play your cards right, and all of a sudden, you reshaped your roster with one pick.
+Dynasty rookie draft picks are crucial to improving your roster.
+It is how managers add both youth and upside, hoping to secure the next Puka Nacua: a third or fourth-round rookie pick that is now a top-15 overall dynasty asset.
+Play your cards right, and all of a sudden, you’ve reshaped your roster with one pick.

-As a general rule of thumb, if I am not competing for a championship, I stay away from trading any first-round rookie picks.
-I already have my eyes on the future and am looking to the rookie draft to add more talent, so it all comes together in the same window.
+As a general rule of thumb, if I am not competing for a championship, I try to avoid trading any first-round rookie picks.
+With the focus already on the future, I want to acquire picks not trade them away.